dreth/hbd/README.md

 - `HBD_USER_SECRET_ACCESS_KEY` - The secret access key
 - `HBD_BUCKET_REGION` - The region of the bucket
 - `HBD_BUCKET_NAME` - The name of the bucket

+## Optionally disabling the frontend to directly interact with the API

+You can optionally disable the frontend in case you want only to directly interact with the API.
+You can do this by setting the `DISABLE_FRONTEND` environment variable to `true`.

 ## Contributing